 Compulsory Entry Requirements

-• Photos of the building in its wider context, showing how the project has positively contributed to its surroundings (before and after);
+- Photos of the building within the streetscape in a wider context, showing how the project has positively contributed to its surroundings (before and after);

 Judging Criteria